edinburgh-napier/set09121/labs/lab4/tileEngine_2.md

 target_link_libraries(lib_tile_level_loader sfml-graphics)
 ```

+**This should go in the Add External Dependencies section of your CMake file - keeping this file clean makes it much easier to understand and debug!**

-The biggest difference here is the call to "add_library" rather than "add_executable"
+The biggest difference here is the call to "add_library" rather than "add_executable" as we'd do with a main project.

 From the CMake we can see that we need to put some code in a "lib_tile_level_loader" folder.
-Library code is exactly the same as wiring any other c++ file, but we don't need a Main() function.
+Library code is exactly the same as wiring any other C++ file, but we don't need a main() function.

 ## Level System Code